 We do have a large number of DAP users hosted on Godaddy, and they all either totally love it, or hate it.
 More hate it than love it.
 No middle ground.

 So the bottom-line is, do not use Godaddy if you have a choice.
-And you simply cannot use GoDaddy if you’re planning to use 1SiteAutomation (or any other private label of 1ShoppingCart) with DAP, then you most certainly can’t use Godaddy.
+And if you’re planning to use 1SiteAutomation (or any other private label of 1ShoppingCart) with DAP, then you most certainly can’t use Godaddy.

-We wholeheartedly recommend AGAINST using 1and1 for your web hosting.
-These guys are so stuck in the 90′s, and provide you with some really primitive admin tools.
+These guys are still stuck in the 90’s, and provide you with some really primitive admin tools.